tsanket8329/DSA-Practise/README.md

 Designed a simple and readable method structure for easy understanding and maintenance.
 Demonstrated problem-solving skills in array manipulation and algorithm design.
 Suitable for competitive programming and coding interview practice scenarios

+----->>>>Minimum distance travel
+Implemented an optimized solution to minimize total travel distance between robots and factories.
+Developed using Java with Dynamic Programming (DP) and recursion with memoization.
+Sorted robot positions and factory data to ensure efficient processing.
+Designed a 2D DP array to store intermediate results and avoid recomputation.